Citizens Online: Award schemes

 Citizens Online have run; the 'Innovation on the Community' award scheme with AOL, the Microsoft Community Learning Awards, TalkTalk Digital Hero Awards, and the European Commission.

 One Digital

-Citizens Online are part of the One Digital partnership with Age UK, Clarion Housing Group, Digital Unite, and Scottish Council for Voluntary Organisations.
-One Digital is funded by the Big Lottery Fund.
+Citizens Online were part of the One Digital partnership with Age UK, Clarion Housing Group, Digital Unite, and Scottish Council for Voluntary Organisations.
+One Digital was funded by the National Lottery Community Fund.

+Key Personnel

+John Fisher, Chief Executive 2000 to 2019;

+Dr. Gail Bradbrook, Strategic Director to 2017;

+Richard Denyer-Bewick, Managing Director 2017 to 2020;

+Helen Dobson, Managing Director 2020 to 2024.